 Perhaps you’ve taken a job promotion at your company or currently have your eye on an opening.
 Generally speaking, a company might hire from within to save time and resources — specifically monetarily.
 But you shouldn’t let them devalue your worth by not paying you more for the new role.

-“If a company can get away with hiring internally without giving a pay raise, they may try to do so,” said Hallie Crawford, a career coach.
 “So let them know what you have researched and what you feel would be a fair amount.
-Then, you can negotiate salary as you would for any new job position.”
+Then, you can negotiate salary as you would for any new job position,” Crawford said.

 When you do your research, be sure to look not at the company but the general going rate in your area.